edwardxu0/GDVB/README.md

 ## Disclaimer
 1. [R4V](https://arxiv.org/abs/1908.08026) is still a private project that is under development.
 We included a snapshot of R4V in `lib/R4V` as it is a crucial part of GDVB.
 Please consider not to use R4V for other purposes than GDVB until it is officially released to the public.
 At that point, we will also update GDVB to accommodate the changes in the latest R4V.

+## Acknowledgements
+This material is based in part upon work supported by the National Science Foundation under grant numbers 1901769 and 1900676, by the U.S. Army Research Office under grant number W911NF-19-1-0054.